BestTimesToVisit.com Logo

 culture

-Learn a few basic Korean phrases like 'Annyeonghaseyo' (Hello) and 'Kamsahamnida' (Thank you).
-While many in Seoul speak some English, making an effort with Korean is greatly appreciated and can open doors to friendlier interactions, especially outside the main tourist hubs.
+Learn a few basic Korean phrases like 'Annyeonghaseyo' (hello) and 'Kamsahamnida' (thank you).
+While many in Seoul speak some English, showing an effort to use Korean is greatly appreciated and can enhance your interactions, especially in smaller shops or markets.

 money